NVIDIA/DALI/docs/advanced_topics_performance_tuning.rst

 argument and ``set_affinity`` enables thread affinity for the CPU worker threads.

 .. note::
-  For performance reasons, the hybrid :meth:`nvidia.dali.fn.image_decoder` operator, which is nvJPEG based, creates threads on its own, and these threads are always affined.
+  For performance reasons, the hybrid :meth:`nvidia.dali.fn.decoders.image` operator, which is nvJPEG based, creates threads on its own, and these threads are always affined.

 In ``DALI_AFFINITY_MASK``, if the number of threads is higher than the number of CPU IDs,